numberthink/repository/README.md

  - `git commit -m "[commit message]"` - Commit the changes
  - `git push` - Push the committed changes to the remote repository

-Some other commands that are useful (God you're so commanding - We only just tied the knot!
-I'll work on it, I promise!
-Can't you see I'm committed to this?):
+Some other commands that are useful (I know I seem commanding but I'm working on it, I promise!):
  - `git checkout -b newbranchname` - Make and checkout a new branch (can remove "-b" if it already exists)
  - `git push --set-upstream origin newbranchname` - Push to that branch on the remote repository
  - `git merge branchname` - Merge that branch into the main branch

 You can find more commands and resources [here](https://docs.github.com/en/get-started/using-git/about-git).

-Remember: commitment is forever (unless you get a divorce, I mean delete the repository).
+Remember: commitment is forever (unless you get a divorce...I mean delete the repository).